-Bi-Manual Interactions.
 When interacting with the hands numerous factors have to be considered.
 With respect to the tasks, the hands need to be moved symmetrically or asymmetrically, some tasks can be performed better with the dominant, others with the non-dominant hand.
-Also the used input devices have a major impact on the way how bi-manual interactions are performed.
-For instance, the used devices can be alike (e.g., keyboard and keyboard) or different (e.g., mouse and keyboard), and they can support different DoFs or involve constraints.
+Also the used input devices have a major impact on how bi-manual interactions are performed.
+For instance, the used devices can be equal (e.g., keyboard and keyboard), different (e.g., mouse and keyboard), and they can support different DoFs or involve constraints.

 These approaches are applied in everyday tasks as well as in most user interfaces.
-Writing on a sheet of paper, when one hand holds the pencil while the other fixes the sheet, involves asymmetrical interactions.
-In many computer games navigation tasks are performed by the dominant hand using the mouse, while status changes are accomplished with the non-dominant hand via keyboard shortcuts.
-Interaction techniques for large-screen displays or VR environments often involve symmetrical bi-manual manipulation in order to scale or rotate virtual objects.
+Writing on a paper, when one hand holds the pencil while the other clamps the paper, involves asymmetrical interactions.
+In many computer games the dominant hand using the mouse performs navigation tasks, whereas status changes are accomplished with the non-dominant hand via keyboard shortcuts.
+Interactions techniques for large-screen displays or VR environments often involve symmetrical bi-manual manipulation in order to scale, or rotate virtual objects.
+However, the combination of traditional devices and gestures in AS display environments that run ordinary 3D applications has not been considered until now.
+The aim of this chapter is not to debate the validity of desktop-based interaction concepts - there is no need to throw away 40 years of 2D UI research - neither the benefits of technology-driven VR approaches.

-However, the combination of traditional devices and gestures in AS display environments that run common 3D applications has not been considered until now.
-The aim of this paper is not to debate the validity of desktop-based interaction concepts - there is no need to throw away 40 years of 2D UI research - or the benefits of technology-driven VR approaches.
 The objective is to explore in how far these concepts can mutually adapt to each other in order to provide efficient interfaces that will be accepted by users as setups for their daily working environments.